RyanShahidi/Django-Nuxt-Docker-AWS-Cookiecutter/README.md

 ### 4) Deploying to AWS
 ___
 When your app is ready for deployment to AWS, follow the instructions in [the wiki](https://github.com/RyanShahidi/Django-Nuxt-Docker-AWS-Cookiecutter/wiki) for configuration and deployment.
-Note that these instructions might be out-of-date.
+Note that these instructions are currently incomplete and possibly out-of-date, but should provide you with enough information to deploy the app.